Q-Minh/nihu/dox/tech_meta.md

 The implementation of this functionality is simple using [type definition forwarding](#tech_meta_typedeffwd).

-\snippet metaprogramming.hpp LambdaMetaFun
+\snippet snippets/metaprogramming.hpp LambdaMetaFun

 Taking the example from the [previous section](#tech_meta_lambdaexpression) evaluating the lazy type for one specific template parameter can be done like the following:

-\snippet metaprogramming.hpp LambdaMetaFunExample
+\snippet snippets/metaprogramming.hpp LambdaMetaFunExample

 The apply metafunction {#tech_meta_applymetafun}
 ----------------------

 Is a special metafunction, which invokes the result of a lambda metafunction.
 In other words, the `apply` metafunction is a shorthand notation for the evaluation of the metafunctor wrapped into a lambda metafunction.

-\snippet metaprogramming.hpp ApplyMetaFunction
+\snippet snippets/metaprogramming.hpp ApplyMetaFunction

 Common techniques {#tech_meta_commontechniques}
 =================